onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Networking.rst

 Internal Networks
 ^^^^^^^^^^^^^^^^^^^^

+An ONAP internal network is created by the VNF's Heat Orchestration Template.
+That is, the VNF's Heat Orchestration Template contains the heat resources to instantiate the network.
+Am internal network is not inventoried by AAI and can not be managed independently of the VNF.

+An ONAP internal network MUST only be used for connecting a VM the VNF to other VMs in the same VNF.

-ONAP defines an internal network in relation to the VNF and not with regard to the Network Cloud site.
-Internal networks may also be referred to as "intra-VNF" networks or "private" networks.
-An internal network only connects VMs in a single VNF; it must not connect to other VNFs or an external gateway or router
+An ONAP internal network MUST NOT be used for connecting a VM in the VNF to VMs in another VNF or connecting a VM in the VNF to an external gateway and/or external router.

 .. req::
     :id: R-87096